-If anyone wanted to become a witch I say it takes research and a lot of practice, as things don’t happen overnight.
-When I first started out many years ago it took time for me to learn and a lot of my spells didn’t work but as I got older and the more I studied the better I got.
-As a witch we have only one basic rule and that is “and it harm none do what ye will”, which basically means as long as you harm none one with your spells you can do whatever.
+If anyone wanted to become a witch I would say it takes research and a lot of practice, as things don't happen overnight.
+When I first started out many years ago- it took time for me to learn and a lot of my spells didn't work but as I got older and the more I studied- the better I got.
+As a witch, we have only one basic rule and that is "and it harm none do what ye will", which basically means as long as you harm no one with your spells you can do whatever you wish.
 There is always the karmic law which is whatever you send out comes back to you times three.

 Is it something that you feel instinctively or is it something that you can become at any point in your life?

 I came to witchcraft at a very low point in my life but I have always been a very spiritual person.
 I started out from the age of 10 as a Christian but after four years of feeling let down and unfulfilled by Christianity, I left the church and I picked up a book on witchcraft.
 It said- if you ever felt different or like you never belonged anywhere then you might be a witch.
 As I carried on reading I became fascinated with it all.
 From birth until then little things in my life were always pushing me into the direction of witchcraft but I never knew until then as I knew nothing about the craft.
 I had this desire to learn more and I picked up another book, tried out this spell that was in there and it worked.
 It took off from there and the more I learned the more I loved it.
 Being able to say 'I am a witch' was great; I was so proud to say it and have been able to grow so much spiritually.

 Are you offended if people are opposed to what you do?